hlop3z/project-layout-go/README.md

 │   └── _your_public_lib_/      # Reusable public library with functionality exposed for external use
-scripts/                        # Utility scripts for tasks like database migration, deployment, etc. test/                           # Unit and integration tests for the application third_party/                    # Third-party libraries or services used in the project tools/                          # Developer tools and utilities (e.g., code generators, linters) vendor/                         # Vendor directory for managing third-party dependencies (if not using modules) web/                            # Web application-specific files (server-side) │   ├── app/                    # Core web application logic (controllers, views) │   ├── static/                 # Static files served by the web server (CSS, JS, images) │   └── template/               # Template files for rendering views (HTML, JSX, etc.) website/                        # Project's website data if you are not using GitHub pages. go.mod                          # Module github.com/YOUR_USER_OR_ORG_NAME/YOUR_REPO_NAME
+scripts/                        # Utility scripts for tasks like database migration, deployment, etc. test/                           # Unit and integration tests for the application third_party/                    # External forked code and other 3rd party utilities (e.g., Swagger UI) tools/                          # Developer tools and utilities (e.g., code generators, linters) vendor/                         # Vendor directory for managing third-party dependencies (if not using modules) web/                            # Web application-specific files (server-side) │   ├── app/                    # Core web application logic (controllers, views) │   ├── static/                 # Static files served by the web server (CSS, JS, images) │   └── template/               # Template files for rendering views (HTML, JSX, etc.) website/                        # Project's website data if you are not using GitHub pages go.mod                          # Module github.com/YOUR_USER_OR_ORG_NAME/YOUR_REPO_NAME
 ```